ict-bigdatalab/awesome-pretrained-models-for-information-retrieval/README.md

 # awesome-pretrained-models-for-information-retrieval

-> A curated list of awesome papers related to pre-trained models for information retrieval (abbreviated to **pretraining for IR**).
+> A curated list of awesome papers related to pre-trained models for information retrieval (a.k.a., **pretraining for IR**).
 Any feedback and contribution are welcome!